asher-pembroke/bokeh-tools/README.md

 This is a collection of functions for scientific visualization in the lovely web-based graphing library [Bokeh](http://bokeh.pydata.org/en/latest/).

 Bokeh has many great features for interactive 2D plots, particularly for lines and glyphs.
 However, it doesn't do shading or filled contouring, though these features will come eventually.
 In the meantime, one option is to create rastered images of your data, but this takes a lot more bandwidth and slows down plots on the user end.
-I've developed a workaround that creates filled contour plots and renders them as a set of polygons, based on matplotlib's contourf function.
+Here is a work-around that creates filled contour plots and renders them as a set of polygons, based on matplotlib's contourf function.

-Bokeh's image function with defaults (left) and contoured version with defaults (right):
+Below shows output from Bokeh's image function (left) vs the filled contoured version (right):
 <img src="https://github.com/asher-pembroke/bokeh-tools/blob/master/rastered.png" width="350">
 <img src="https://github.com/asher-pembroke/bokeh-tools/blob/master/contoured.png" width="350">

+Note: images do not use the same contours or palettes.

 ## Requirements